luminovang/documentation/base/application.md

 ### getView

-Get the current view segment.
+The `getView` method allows you to the current view `URI` segments.

 ```php
 public final getView(): string